Some splitting and rigidity results for sub-static spaces

-A second type of results addressed in this paper are splitting theorems.
-In Lorentzian manifolds, various works explored the influence of curvature on splitting phenomena (see, e.g., \cite{esch,garcia,javaloyes}).
+We next investigate the validity of local and global splitting theorems for sub-static triples.
+Our goal is to obtain effective results without requiring that $M$ is asymptotically flat or asymptotically hyperbolic, and without resorting on the specific form of the tensor $Q$.
+In this respect, our results differ from most of the extensive literature on no-hair theorems, see for instance \cite{agost, bcc, bunting, cerd, israel, robinson} and the references therein.

 Given a sub-static triple $(M^{m},g,u)$, the analysis of the so-called optical metric $\bar{g}=u^{-2}g$ turns out to be a particularly useful tool.
 In this respect, Borghini and Fogagnolo \cite{fogborg} discovered a striking connection between the sub-static condition and the ${\rm CD}(0,1)$ condition: by setting $f = -(m-1) \ln u$, the manifold $(\mathring{M},\bar g)$ satisfies

 that is, by definition, $(\mathring{M},\bar g, e^{-f}\di x_g)$ is a ${\rm CD}(0,1)$ space.
 A tightly related link was also observed in the work by Li and Xia \cite{lixia_17}, by means of an interpolating family of connections (see also the discussion in \cite[Appendix A.3]{fogborg}).
 We recall that, for $N \neq m$ and a function $f \in C^\infty(M)$, the Bakry-Emery Ricci tensor $\Ric_f$ and its $N$-modified counterpart $\Ric_f^N$ are defined as